scikit-activeml/scikit-activeml/docs/target_semantics.rst

 Ambiguous two-dimensional classification
 ========================================

-For single-annotator classification, a bare two-dimensional ``y`` with ``target_type="auto"`` and ``classes=None`` is ambiguous: columns could be binary label outputs or distinct future outputs.
-Values that happen to look binary do not resolve that ambiguity.
-Disambiguate by declaring ``target_type``, supplying a flat or nested class vocabulary, or passing a fitted estimator whose ``target_spec_`` already provides resolved evidence.
+For single-annotator classification, a two-dimensional ``y`` is ambiguous when ``target_type="auto"`` and ``classes=None``.
+Its columns could represent binary label outputs or distinct outputs of a future multi-output classification task.
+Binary-looking values do not resolve this ambiguity.

+Specify ``target_type``, provide a flat or nested class vocabulary, or pass a fitted estimator whose ``target_spec_`` already resolves the target semantics.

 .. doctest::